Case Appraisals: an effective dispute resolution tool

 The business was ready to start trading on D-Day, with the telemarketing team required to develop leads from its carefully researched target list to pass onto the sales team, who had their cars warming up on the company launch pad.

 Then .. disaster!
 No phone service.
 The selected telecommunications services provider, to use the correct technical expression, “stuffed up”.
 As a result, Huge had only one telephone, no fax and no email lines for four weeks.
 A ruinously expensive and highly non-credible attempt to get going using mobile and private telephones was abandoned after two weeks and most of the staff were laid off.

 The stock arrived on the wharf and there wasn’t enough money left to pay the duty and fees to retrieve it.
 Litigation was commenced using borrowed funds from friends and family.
 Claims were made for fabulous sums of money.

 The business and legal issues were complex and intertwined and while the experts fought, the client was rapidly bleeding to death with no income.

 The judge was empowered to ask questions and, at the end of the process (which lasted under three hours) was asked to express non-binding views on a number of questions.
 The process then adjourned for lunch, the parties having agreed to attempt to mediate the matter that afternoon, using the judge as their mediator.
-(Although highly unconventional, according to standard received wisdom, the parties and their advisers agreed that they were happy to proceed with the judge as mediator, since he now had an excellent understanding of both the issues and the parties and they had no wish to commence anew with another person).
+(Although highly unconventional, according to standard received wisdom, the parties and their advisers agreed that they were happy to proceed with the judge as mediator, since he now had an excellent understanding of both the issues and the parties, everybody trusted him, and the parties had no desire to commence anew with another person).